 At small $r$, the behavior of the curve indicates that negative powers of $r$ should dominate in this region, as also observed in ref. \cite{Mol2009}.
-The dashed line in Fig.(5) represents the least square fitting of the energy as a function of $r$ to the function $\alpha + \beta r + \delta/r$.
-The fitting is not exact, but it clearly shows that there are contributions of negative powers of $r$.
-The density of Hamiltonian for a specific configuration with 8 excitations is presented in Figure 6.
-We can clearly see two higher peaks, corresponding to the magnetic monopoles, joined by a ``string'' of small fluctuations of the energy.
+The dashed line in Fig. 4 represents the least square fitting of the energy to the function $\alpha + \beta r + \delta/r$.
+The fitting clearly shows that there are contributions of negative powers of $r$.
+The density of Hamiltonian for a specific configuration with 8 excitations is presented in Figure 5.
+The two higher peaks correspond to the magnetic monopoles, joined by a ``string'' of small fluctuations of the energy.

 By introducing two different chains of excitations of fixed length (two emergent dipoles) we can also evaluate the energy behavior as we separate the dipoles.
 The energy rapidly drops down to the noninteracting dipoles value ($2 E_0= 2 \times 11.25188$), since the excitations are characterized by a short excitation width $\gamma \approx 0.37$.
 We evaluate the energy of a configuration of two dipoles of length $\sqrt{2} \pi$ separated by the distances $r=\pi$ and $r=2\pi$ in the $y$ direction.
-The excitations are introduced at $\vec r_{11}=(\pi/2)\vec i$, $\vec r_{12}=\pi \vec i + (\pi/2)\vec j$, $\vec r_{21}=(\pi/2) \vec i + n\pi \vec j$ and $\vec r_{22}=\pi \vec i + (n + 1/2)\pi \vec j$, with $n=1$ for $r=\pi$ or $n=2$ for $r=2\pi$.
-The $r=\pi$ configuration corresponds to two anti-parallel dipoles, and the configuration energy results $E=19.54$, while for $r=2\pi$ the dipoles are parallel, and the configuration energy is $E=22.65$.
-As expected for a dipole interaction, the interaction is attractive when the dipoles are anti-parallel ($E < 2E_0$) and repulsive for the dipoles in the parallel configuration ($E>2E_0$).
-However, it is important to note that the interaction between dipoles depends also on the specific path employed to construct the strings, leading to a very rich phenomena to be studied.
+The excitations are introduced at $\vec r_{11}=(\pi/2)\vec i$, $\vec r_{12}=\pi \vec i + (\pi/2)\vec j$, $\vec r_{21}=(\pi/2) \vec i + r \vec j$ and $\vec r_{22}=\pi \vec i + (r + \pi/2) \vec j$.
+The $r=\pi$ configuration corresponds to two anti-parallel dipoles, the configuration energy results $E=19.54$, while for $r=2\pi$ the dipoles are parallel, and the configuration energy is $E=22.65$.
+As expected for a dipole interaction, it is attractive when the dipoles are anti-parallel ($E < 2E_0$) and repulsive when the dipoles are parallel ($E>2E_0$).
+However, it is important to note that the interaction between dipoles depends on the specific path employed to construct the strings, leading to a very rich phenomena to be studied.
 The short range dipoles interaction can be observed, as the configuration energy for $r=3\pi$ and $r=4\pi$ both agree to $2E_0$ at the 3rd decimal place.